shr8769/Smart-Fridge-Management-System/README.md

 - TTS: gTTS
 - Frontend: HTML / CSS / JS
 - Misc: Flask-CORS, python-dotenv

+## Edge Deployment (ESP32-S3-CAM)
+This project supports deploying a lightweight YOLO-based model to an ESP32-S3-CAM (referred to here as "ESP S3 CAM") for on-device inference.
+Running inference at the edge reduces network bandwidth, lowers latency, and offloads continuous frame processing from the backend.

 ## Repo layout (key files)
 ~~~